Preza/ICP2017F/README.md

 This repository contains my homework, quizzes, and virtually every effort that I have made for ICP2017F class.
 The structure of the project is the following:

-* Item 1 homework: (the homework hyperlink should take the reader to the homework folder) This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.
+* homework: (the homework hyperlink should take the reader to the homework folder) This directory contains all my homework submissions, each of which is a folder properly named with homework number, containing the homework submission.

-* Item 2 quiz: (the quiz hyperlink should take the reader to the quizzes folder) This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.
+* quiz: (the quiz hyperlink should take the reader to the quizzes folder) This directory contains all my quiz submissions, each of which is a folder properly named with quiz number, containing the quiz submission.

-* Item 3 exam: (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.
+* exam: (the exam hyperlink should take the reader to the exams folder) This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

 For questions and troubleshooting, please contact: